-Hand sanitizer stations will be placed in every classroom and in highly trafficked areas.
+Hand sanitizer will be placed in every classroom and in highly-trafficked areas.
 Each teacher's classroom will also be stocked with products to clean and sanitize desks, chairs, doors, handles, etc. during the day.
 There will be enhanced cleaning and disinfecting, including daily cleaning for all areas of the school, multiple daily cleanings for highly touched surfaces and regularly scheduled deep cleaning when students are not present.
 There will be plexiglass shields for all reception, attendance and counseling counters at all campuses as well as at reception counters throughout the other facilities of the district.

 Classrooms / Non-Classroom Spaces